Hummus has got to be one of the best snacks there is, and did you know that when it is traditionally prepared it is incredibly healthy too?

 ¼ cup shredded coconut

-6 juicy medjool dates (depending on the size you may need more – use as many as needed to make the mixture come together)
+6 juicy medjool dates (depending on the size you may need more – use

 2 Tbs coconut oil